justinasr/WebStatusMonitoring/README.md

 #### Status checking

 Status checking is performed in *update_status.py* file.
 Method performs a simple GET request to given URL.
 If specified in targets.json, add a cookie file.
 Response HTTP status code is saved in database along with timestamp and website title.
 Website title is obtained by parsing the HTML and getting the value between <title> tags.
 If no title can be found, <no title> value is used.
 Status checker makes two GET requests - one for the HTTP status code and another for the title.
+Responses are saved in local SQLite database.

+If any of the status codes are not 200, email is sent with list of targets that return something else than OK.

 #### Links